-Your application will undergo a detailed review by a CIC (Citizenship and Immigration Canada) Officer.
+Your application will undergo a detailed review by an IRCC Officer.
 The Officer will consider all the information and documentation you have provided, and will assess it against current selection standards.

 Medical requirements

 You and your family members must undergo an immigration medical exam (IME)in order to become a permanent resident of Canada.
 You and your family members must not have a health condition that: